heptarch/heptarch.github.io/projects.md

 $O(1)$ regime.
 I'm not sure if it uses the other ingredients in Bell's recipe for innovation --- these may be neither nor sufficient --- but it seems that the structural quirks are part of what makes it special.
-I guess we'll see how the culture of innovation holds up under
+I guess we'll see how that culture of innovation holds up under the pressures of Big Tech stardom.

 ### 2.5. <a href="#tbc">Entanglement</a><a id="sec-2-5" name="sec-2-5"></a>